Collared and non-collared manifold boundaries: Introduction and definitions

-Despite the availability of very good texts about the general theory of non-metrisable manifolds (the aformentioned Gauld's book \cite{Gauldbook} and the older but less elementary article by P. Nyikos in the Handbook of Set-theoretical Topology \cite{Nyikos:1984}, for instance), we are not aware of a reference gathering all the results and counter-examples pertaining to the collaring problem of the boundary, hence this small note.
-It can be thought of as a convenient reference for (the few) researchers using nonmetrisable manifolds and/or, for researchers in more usual areas of mathematics, as a catalog of the horrors awaiting those who dare to not include metrisability in the definition of a manifold\footnote{The author is a member of the first group and sees these pathologies in a similar way a fungi specialist sees the layers of mold which developped in a pasta dish long forgotten in the back of the fridge, but understands the urge of some mathematicians (the majority, actually) to flush down the toilet the entire specimen by imposing metrisability as an unmovable feature of manifolds (and by scheduling a periodic revision of the contents of the fridge).}.
-Except for small corrections to known results, the author claims no originality in the contents of this note.
+Despite the availability of very good texts about the general theory of non-metrisable manifolds (aformentioned Gauld's book \cite{Gauldbook} and the older but less elementary article by P. Nyikos in the Handbook of Set-theoretical Topology \cite{Nyikos:1984}, for instance), we are not aware of a reference gathering all the results and counter-examples pertaining to the collaring problem of the boundary, hence this small note.
+It can be thought of as a convenient reference for (the few) researchers investigating nonmetrisable manifolds and/or, for researchers in more usual areas of mathematics, as a catalog of the horrors awaiting those who dare to not include metrisability in the definition of a manifold\footnote{The author is a member of the first group and sees these pathologies in a similar way a fungi specialist sees the layers of mold which developed in a pasta dish long forgotten in the back of the fridge, but understands the urge of some mathematicians (the majority, actually) to flush down the toilet the entire specimen by imposing metrisability as an unmovable feature of manifolds (and by scheduling a periodic revision of the contents of the fridge).}.
+Except for small corrections to known results and some of the examples, the author claims no originality in the contents of this note.
 As such, although we aim to remain readable even for those not used to non-metrisable manifolds, we do not flesh out completely the details of every argument and construction since they are already available elsewhere, but try to convey the main ideas.
+Some familiarity with countable ordinals might be useful in Section \ref{sec:ex}.
 We also tried to keep the references to a minimum, using Gauld's and Nyikos' texts as much as possible, as well as Engelking's book \cite{Engelking} for general results in point set topology.